About Poole Creek

 What Guests Are Saying

-Poole Creek Campground serves as an excellent base for exploring Crater Lake, with a peaceful family-friendly atmosphere and attentive camp hosts.
-Many visitors appreciate the clean facilities, spacious campsites, and beautiful views of Lemolo Lake, making it a popular destination for summer camping and water activities.
-However, some guests noted issues with restroom cleanliness, noise from neighboring campers, and challenges with the reservation system, indicating room for improvement in certain areas.
+Poole Creek Campground serves as an excellent base for exploring Crater Lake, offering a peaceful family-friendly environment and attentive camp hosts.
+Reviewers appreciate the beautiful location, clean facilities, and spacious campsites, particularly those near Lemolo Lake.
+However, some concerns were raised about noisy neighbors, restroom cleanliness, and reservation system issues.

 What Guests Are Saying

-Poole Creek Campground serves as an excellent base for exploring Crater Lake, with a peaceful family-friendly atmosphere and attentive camp hosts.
-Many visitors appreciate the clean facilities, spacious campsites, and beautiful views of Lemolo Lake, making it a popular destination for summer camping and water activities.
-However, some guests noted issues with restroom cleanliness, noise from neighboring campers, and challenges with the reservation system, indicating room for improvement in certain areas.
+Poole Creek Campground serves as an excellent base for exploring Crater Lake, offering a peaceful family-friendly environment and attentive camp hosts.
+Reviewers appreciate the beautiful location, clean facilities, and spacious campsites, particularly those near Lemolo Lake.
+However, some concerns were raised about noisy neighbors, restroom cleanliness, and reservation system issues.

 Review Summary